jphong125/stellaapic/Writerside/topics/Cancel-Round.md

 CancelRound method initiates a refund request, which the Lucky Monaco system will send to the Operator’s remote wallet.
 After  successful refund call the game round will be marked as Cancelled in the Lucky Monaco system.
-This method Operator can use any time they want to close player’s round forcefully, due to a retention policy on the Operator’s system or according to requirements for regulated markets

 ## API URL